MicrosoftDocs/dynamics365smb-docs/financials/finance-setup-vat.md

 You can set up VAT calculations manually, but that can be tricky and time consuming.
 To make it easy, we've provided an assisted setup guide named **VAT Setup** that will help you with the steps.
 We recommend that you use the assisted setup guide to set up VAT.

+> [!NOTE]
-**Note**: You can use the guide only if you've created a My Company, and have not posted transactions that include VAT.
+>   You can use the guide only if you've created a My Company, and have not posted transactions that include VAT.
 Otherwise, it would be very easy to use different VAT rates by mistake, and make VAT-related reports inaccurate.

 If you want to set up VAT calculations yourself, or just want to learn about each step, this topic contains descriptions of each step.
 These include how to:

 * Set up VAT business posting groups to define VAT rates for the markets you do business in.
 You'll assign these to customers and vendors.
 * Set up VAT product posting groups to define VAT rates for the products and services you buy or sell.

+   > [!NOTE]
-   **Note**: The concepts behind VAT business and product posting groups are similar to general posting groups.
+>   The concepts behind VAT business and product posting groups are similar to general posting groups.
 For more information, see [Posting Group Setups](finance-posting-groups.md).
 * Combine VAT business and product posting groups to create VAT setups that calculate VAT amounts on sales and purchases.
 * Assign VAT product posting groups to the general ledger accounts you use for sales and purchases, and items, and resources.

+   > [!NOTE]
-   **Note**: To set up VAT for resources, you must enable the **Suite** user experience for your company.
+>   To set up VAT for resources, you must enable the **Suite** user experience for your company.
 For more information, see [Customizing Your Dynamics 365 for Financials Experience](ui-experiences.md).
 * Use reverse charge VAT for trade between EU countries/regions
 * Understand VAT rounding for documents
 * Set up clauses to explain the use of non-standard VAT rates